-\section{On the logics over valued frames. $\Vdash_{\mathtt{M}[0,1]_\Pi}$ and $\Vdash_{\mathtt{M}\Pi}$}
+\section{On the logics over valued frames: $\Vdash_{M[0,1]_\Pi}$ and $\Vdash_{M\Pi}$}

-Logics arising from valued frames are partially studied in \cite{CeEs22} in the framework of description logics.
-There it is proven (among other questions that we do not address here, related with description logics) that the set of theorems of $\Vdash_{\mathtt{M}[0,1]_\Pi}$ is decidable.
-It is however not proven whether the logic (as consequence relation) is decidable\footnote{For the interested reader, observe that Theorem 24 from \cite{CeEs22}, which states the decidability of a set \textit{Subs}, this does not imply that the set of consequence relations is decidable, since, for instance, $(x, x^2) \not \in Subs$, while it is clearly a valid entailment.
-The lack of Deduction Theorem makes this question not banal.}, and the relation between $\Vdash_{\mathtt{M}\Pi}$ and $\Vdash_{\mathtt{M}[0,1]_\Pi}$ is not addressed.
+Logics arising from valued frames were partially studied in \cite{CeEs22} within the framework of description logics.
+There, it is shown (among other results, more directly related to description logics and not addressed here) that the set of theorems of $\Vdash_{\mathtt{M}[0,1]\Pi}$ is decidable.
+However, it is not established whether the logic itself (i.e., the consequence relation) is decidable\footnote{For the interested reader, note that Theorem 24 from \cite{CeEs22}, which proves the decidability of the set \textit{Subs}, does not imply the decidability of the consequence relation.
+For example, $(x, x^2) \not \in Subs$, even though it is clearly a valid entailment.
+The absence of a Deduction Theorem makes this issue nontrivial.}, nor is the relation between $\Vdash{M\Pi}$ and $\Vdash_{M[0,1]_\Pi}$ addressed.